jmettraux/rufus-scheduler/README.md

 * As said, no more EventMachine-based scheduler
 * ```scheduler.every('100') {``` will schedule every 100 seconds (previously, it would have been 0.1s).
 This aligns rufus-scheduler on Ruby's ```sleep(100)```
-* The scheduler isn't catching the whole of Exception anymore, only StandardException
+* The scheduler isn't catching the whole of Exception anymore, only StandardError
 * Rufus::Scheduler::TimeOutError renamed to Rufus::Scheduler::TimeoutError
 * Introduction of "interval" jobs.
 Whereas "every" jobs are like "every 10 minuts, do this", interval jobs are like "do that, then wait for 10 minutes, then do that again, and so on"